 Health administration is a branch of business administration.
-An option for budding health managers is to enrol in a Graduate Certificate in Business Administration.
+An option for budding health managers is to enroll in a Master of Business Administration.

 Studying business administration can be done within a healthcare context.
-The program at the University of Adelaide, for example, potentially leads to an MBA in Health Management.
+The University of Adelaide, for example, offers an MBA in Health Management.
 As the premier management qualification, an MBA can work just fine in the health sector.

 Business administration courses cover business disciplines such as finance and marketing while also exploring management principles and practices...
 READ MORE

-For nurses, the ideal management course may be a Graduate Certificate in Nursing with a Leadership and Management specialisation.
+For nurses, the ideal introductory management course may be a Graduate Certificate in Nursing, with a Leadership and Management specialisation.

 With this option, you get to do a 100% online course that's meant for nurses and draws on your existing knowledge in healthcare.
-If you decide to continue studying, the same specialisation is available as part of a Master of Nursing degree.
+If you decide to continue studying, the same specialisation is available as part of a nursing graduate diploma or a Master of Nursing.

-The techniques you learn plus your postgraduate qualification create exciting career opportunities in nursing management...
+The techniques you learn plus your postgraduate qualification create exciting career opportunities for managerial roles...
 READ MORE

 The course structure depends on the specialisation and program.
 You'll normally have a set of four subjects to do from a much larger master's program.
 Expect to do some foundation coursework on organisational management.